Federico-Tremolada/enthesis-fem-model/README.md

 ![FEM](https://img.shields.io/badge/Method-Finite%20Element%20Method-green)
 ![Abaqus](https://img.shields.io/badge/Software-Abaqus-lightgrey)

+---

 ## Overview

 The tendon-to-bone interface (enthesis) is a biologically optimized structure characterized by a gradual transition in mechanical properties from compliant tendon to stiff bone.

 This project investigates how different material transition laws influence both **stress distribution** and **elastic energy storage** across the interface using Finite Element Modeling (FEM).

-The main objective is to evaluate whether functionally graded materials (FGMs) can reduce stress concentrations compared to sharp interfaces, and to identify the most mechanically effective transition law.
+The goal is to understand how the **shape of the material gradient controls load transfer mechanisms**, and to identify the most mechanically effective configuration.

 ---

-## Key Engineering Insight

-This study shows that the **shape of the stiffness gradient directly controls stress transfer mechanisms** at the interface.

-A power-law distribution with exponent **n = 3** was identified as the optimal configuration, providing:

-- reduced stress concentration
-- smooth load transfer
-- distributed elastic energy storage

-This demonstrates that **interface performance can be tuned through material grading**, not only material selection.

----

-## Why This Matters

-Understanding stress transfer in graded interfaces is critical for:

-- improving tendon-to-bone surgical repairs
-- designing biomimetic materials
-- reducing failure at material interfaces in engineering systems

----

-## Key Takeaways

-- Functionally graded materials reduce stress concentrations
-- Power-law (**n = 3**) provides optimal stress-energy balance
-- Stress smoothing correlates with distributed elastic energy
-- Results are consistent with FGM theory

----

 ## Problem Statement

-In engineering systems, abrupt changes in material properties often lead to stress concentrations and structural failure.
+In engineering systems, abrupt changes in material properties generate **stress concentrations** that can lead to structural failure.

-Biological systems, in contrast, frequently adopt **graded transitions** to mitigate these effects.

-The enthesis represents a paradigmatic example of this strategy.
+Biological interfaces, such as the enthesis, overcome this issue through **functionally graded transitions**, enabling smooth load transfer between dissimilar materials.

 This project aims to:

 - model the tendon–bone interface using FEM
 - implement different material gradient laws
-- analyze stress distribution along the interface
+- analyze stress distribution (S11)
-- evaluate elastic energy distribution
+- evaluate elastic energy distribution (SENER)
 - identify the most effective transition strategy

 ---

 ## Model Description

-A simplified 2D FEM model is adopted to isolate the effect of material grading.
+A simplified 2D FEM model is used to isolate the effect of material grading.

-- Tendon region → low stiffness
+- Tendon → compliant material (E = 200 MPa)
-- Bone region → high stiffness
+- Bone → stiff material (E = 20000 MPa)
-- Enthesis → graded transition
+- Enthesis → graded transition region

-### Implemented Configurations

-- Sharp interface (baseline)
-- Linear gradient
-- Exponential gradient
-- Power-law gradient (n = 0.5)
-- Power-law gradient (n = 2)

-All models share identical:
+All simulations share:

-- geometry
+- identical geometry (30 mm × 6 mm)
-- mesh
-- boundary conditions
+- identical boundary conditions (imposed displacement)
+- identical mesh strategy

-Only the material law in the enthesis region is varied, ensuring a **controlled mechanical comparison**.
+Only the **material law in the enthesis region** is varied, ensuring a controlled comparison.

 ---